openimis/openimis_docs/user_manual/process/group_insurance.rst

     Insuree can be added via the "policyholder insuree" tab, the clerk will have to find the insuree using the insuree number, then the policyholder contribution bundle plan (PH-CBP) need to be attached to the insuree

-    Once PH-CBP is selected, the calucation params will be pulled (eg. invoice) and new inputs fields might apprears
+    Once PH-CBP is selected, the calculation params will be pulled (eg. invoice) and new inputs fields might apprears

 #.
 Generating coverage